SamKirkland/Knockout-Component-Documentor/README.md

 ## Description
 A Knockout.js component that generates documentation for your Knockout components.

+Drop this component on a page and it will create a live preview and editor for every component you have registered on a page.
+The recommended use case for this is a internal only page/subdomain that where developers, QA, and shareholders can see all available UI component options and quickly protoype with the existing parameters.

-## Usage
+## Installing
+Note: NPM package is in the roadmap

-1. Include the component js file 'knockout-component-preview.js' (under the src folder) in your project
+1. Include the component js file `knockout-component-preview.js` and `clipboard.min.js` in your project
 2. Add the CSS and JS on your page:
 ```html
 <link rel="stylesheet" type="text/css" href="knockout-component-preview.css" />